Alexander von Humboldt (ship): Alexander von Humboldt

 A newly established foundation, the Deutsche Stiftung Sail Training or DSST (German Sail Training Foundation), bought the vessel and transformed it into a tall ship according to the plans of Polish naval architect Zygmunt Choreń.
 On 30 May 1988 she was christened Alexander von Humboldt after the celebrated German explorer.
 In a historical reference to the sailing ships of the Rickmers shipping company of Bremerhaven, her hull was painted green.
 Green sails were installed as a marketing tool for advertising campaigns by the ship's sponsor and founding member of DSST, the German brewery Beck's.

 "Alex, as she was called by her crew, served as a sail training ship and was the flagship of DSST.
 She traveled over 300000 nmi in 20 years (equal to 14 times around the equator).
 High points every year were tall ships' races and winter cruises to the Canary Islands in the North Atlantic Ocean.
 During summer months she sailed in the North and Baltic Seas.

 Her longest cruise was a voyage in commemoration of Alexander von Humboldt's expedition to South America and the Caribbean.
 On 18 January 2006, Alex rounded Cape Horn under sail, following the route of the legendary tall ships of the 19th and early 20th century in celebration of her centenary year.

 In October 2011 she was taken out of service for DSST and replaced by the newly built Alexander von Humboldt II.
 She was sold and relocated to the Bahamas in early 2012.
 In early 2013 she was sailed back to Europe, as the anticipated cruise business in the Caribbean did not materialize; as of November 2013 the hull has been repaired and repainted, but bowthruster and main propeller have been permanently removed.

 In 2014, she was converted into a small hotel (42 bunk beds in 16 cabins) and restaurant.
 Since 19 April 2015, she was located in the Europahafen Bremen, with plans to move her to the Schlachte in 2016.
-The move took place on October 24 of that year, with the masts and rigging removed to make the ship fit underneath the three bridges it had to pass to reach its final destination.
+The move took place on October 24 of that year, with the masts and rigging removed to make the ship fit underneath the three bridges she had to pass to reach her final destination.